Honda Civic (tenth generation): Thailand

 Honda Automobile Thailand debuted the Civic on March 12, 2016.
 Choices include E, EL, Turbo and Turbo RS, a 1.8-litre naturally aspirated with i-VTEC technology that produces 141 hp and 174 Nm of torque (E, EL) and the new 1.5-litre VTEC TURBO produces 173 hp and 220 Nm of torque, achieved with the employment of turbocharger (Turbo, Turbo RS, Hatchback).
 Both engines are mated to Earth Dreams continuously variable transmission (CVT).

 Locally assembled hatchback with 1.5 litre turbo engine and CVT arrives in March 2017.

-The facelifted Civic debuted at the Thailand International Motor Expo on November 28, 2018, with Turbo RS variant equipped with Honda Sensing, sporting a piano black front grill and matching piano black fog lamp trim on the exterior and additional buttons to adjust the fan speed for the air conditioner next to the climate button in the interior.
+The facelifted Civic debuted at the Thailand International Motor Expo on November 28, 2018, with Turbo RS variant equipped with Honda Sensing, sporting a piano black front grille and matching piano black fog lamp trim on the exterior and additional buttons to adjust the fan speed for the air conditioner next to the climate button in the interior.
 The other variants included the shifting of the rear windshield antenna to the car roof with the addition of a shark fin antenna and inclusion of volume knobs for the 7-inch touchscreen display as standard along with the facelifted bumpers and new rim spoke design for the 1.8EL model.